sshongru/browserbugs/README.md

 When you build a text editing surface based on contenteditable which is designed for use on both iOS and desktop you run into a lot of browser bugs.
 I've gathered a bunch of these bugs, samples, and workarounds here so it can be tracked in one place.

+### IE11: Removing all ranges sets focus

+See removeAllRangesSetsFocus.html

 ### Firefox: Setting selection doesn't set focus

 See setSelectionDoesntSetFocus.html